A Complete Itinerary for 5 Days in Tokyo, Japan

 Takeshita-dori in Harajuku

-If you want to find some unique shops and awesome sweet treats to eat, Takeshita-dori is your place!
-We ate so much sugar here that we probably gained an instant five pounds, but hey, we wanted to give you lots of options! 😉
+If you want to find some unique shops and awesome sweet treats to eat, Takeshita-dori in Harajuku is your place!
+On one of our trips to Takeshita-dori we ate so much sugar we crashed hard in the afternoon and had to stop by 7Eleven for some caffeine.
+But hey, we wanted to give you lots of options!

 Of course, you can’t leave Takeshita-